ShiftLeftSecurity/scan-docs/docs/integrations/circleci.md

 ## Integration with CircleCI

-ShiftLeft Scan has good support for integration with CircleCI builds.
+Scan has good support for integration with CircleCI builds.

 ```yaml
 version: 2.1